Alicia Is Going To College And Working A Fulltime Job

 • Academic Struggles:

-• Seek Academic Support: Utilize academic support services, such as tutoring, writing centers, and study skills workshops.
+• Seek Academic Support: make use of academic support services, such as tutoring, writing centers, and study skills workshops.

 • Adjust Course Load: If you are struggling to keep up with your coursework, consider reducing your course load or taking a break from college.